 It is the creative little things that the keepers can do to make sure their animals are as happy as possible.

 Alongside this, the animals are all given welfare assessments every year.
-ZSL are leaps and bounds ahead of most zoos when it comes to these extras and they are spreading the good word to other zoos and safari parks around the world.
+ZSL London Zoo are leaps and bounds ahead of most zoos when it comes to these extras.
+They are also spreading the good word to other zoos and safari parks around the world.

 Making Meerkat Toys – Simples

 To give the meerkats something to do, we were given rubber pots.
 Into these we put some moss and lots of exciting bits and bobs.
 We could add spices, perfume and powdered insects.
-They were all different so all exciting for the cute little critters.
+They were all different, so more exciting for the cute little critters to explore.

 We threw them into the meerkat area and they went mad for them.
 Mine was more popular than Mr Fluskeys.
 I mixed a combo of oregano and perfume with lots of insects.
 It was like an sexy pizza worm.